crs4/pydoop/docs/for_dumbo_users.rst

 ran was very similar to the one described in [#f2]_ (wordcount on 20 GB of random English text -- average completion time over five iterations), but this time we used only 48 CPUs distributed over 24 nodes and a block size of 64 MB.
-In [#f2]_ we found out that plain UTF-8 Streaming was about 2.6 times slower than Pydoop, while in this test Dumbo was only 1.9 times slower.
-This is likely due to the introduction of binary data processing in Hadoop Streaming.
+In [#f2]_ we found out that pre-0.21 Streaming was about 2.6 times slower than Pydoop, while in this test Dumbo was only 1.9 times slower.
+This is likely due to the introduction of binary data processing in Streaming.

 .. rubric:: Footnotes